Marianne Horak

-Horak was the first recipient of the J. O. Westwood Medal for excellence in insect taxonomy for "her outstanding monograph entitled The Olethreutine Moths of Australia (Lepidoptera: Tortricidae)".
+Horak was the first recipient of the J. O. Westwood Medal for excellence in insect taxonomy for "her outstanding monograph entitled The Olethreutine Moths of Australia (Lepidoptera: Tortricidae)", and appointed an Officer of the Order of Australia in the 2023 King's Birthday Honours for "distinguished service to entomology, to taxonomic and phylogenetic research, and to philanthropic endeavours".
 The moth species Coleophora horakae, Hilarographa mariannae, and Myrtartona mariannae are dedicated to her.

-Horak is considered one of the worldwide leading experts on the systematics of Tortricidae.
+Personal life

+Horak was born in Glarus, Switzerland in 1944.
 She was previously married to the Austrian mycologist Egon Horak.